 Click “Yes, I have admin access” and click “Initiate”.
 If you don’t have access, you would be required to manually copy and paste an invitation code on the Jira side.

 You will come to know more about how to do this in the Script mode.
-After a successful verification, you will be automatically redirected towards the Jira instance.
+After a successful verification, you will be automatically redirected to the Jira instance.
 Here, the first thing you need to do is select the project in which you want the Salesforce entities to sync.
 Select the correct one from a drop-down list and click “Confirm”.
 You can now immediately start syncing your first issue by entering its key in the text box and clicking on “Exalate”.
 If this is done on the Salesforce side, you need to enter the Case number instead.
 Note: To get the Case number in Salesforce, you go to a specific case, and then copy the number generated at the top in the URL as shown in the picture above.
 This is true for finding any entity URN in Salesforce.

 After clicking “Exalate”, wait for some time, the appropriate status messages will be displayed.
 Sit back and relax, you will soon get your first issue synced.
 This will successfully establish a Jira Salesforce integration in the Basic mode and you can already see your first synchronization status.